sigsum/sigsum/log.md

 ## Introduction

 The aim of the Sigsum project is to provide a _simple building block_ with a _strong threat model_ that can be used for _key-usage transparency_.
 A sigsum log publishes signed checksums.
-Together with other parties in the system, in particular, witnesses and monitors, this makes it difficult for an attacker to delete or hide log entries, without raising alarms.
+Together with other parties in the sigsum system (so called _witnesses_ and _monitors_), this makes it difficult for an attacker to remove or tamper with published entries, without being detected.

-### Security goal and threat model
+### Security objective and threat model

-The objective is that if an unauthorized signature is made, then the signature will either be refused by the (offline) verifier, or it will be detected after the fact by a monitor that has interest in that key.
+The objective is that if an unauthorized signature is made, then the signature will either be refused by the (off-line) verifier, or it will be detected after the fact by a monitor that takes an interest in that key.

-The threat model includes compromise of the submitter's signing key and distribution system, compromise of the log itself, and compromize of some (but not too many!) of the witnesses.
+The threat model includes compromise of the submitter's signing key and distribution system, compromise of the log itself, and compromise of some (but not too many, subject to configured policy) of the witnesses.
 In this setting, the attacker can sign a data item and produce a valid "proof of logging" that is accepted by the verifier.
-However, as long as a sufficient number of the witnesses are not compromised, the unauthorized signature will be visible to monitors.
+However, as long as a sufficient number of the witnesses are not compromised, the unauthorized signature stays in the public record, and is thus detactable by a monitor.

 ### System overview